AshHipgrave/RealmCrafterPro/README.md

 * Create an environment variable named `RCP_SDK` and point it to `<Checkout_Root>\Sandbox`
 * Open `RC Pro.sln`
 * Right-click the solution and select `Build Solution`
-* Once complete, navigate to `<CheckoutDir>\Sandbox` and run `Realm Crafter GE.exe` to start the editor
+* Once complete, navigate to `<Checkout_Root>\Sandbox` and run `Realm Crafter GE.exe` to start the editor

 # Demo project

-The [Releases]() page contains a demo project Solstar Games provided to licensees to showcase some of the engine's features and provide a starting point for projects.
+The [Releases](https://github.com/AshHipgrave/RealmCrafterPro/releases) page contains a demo project Solstar Games provided to licensees to showcase some of the engine's features and provide a starting point for projects.

 # License